YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/AudioPlayer.md

 {% endif %}

 ## StreamDeliver directive {#StreamDeliver}
-Receives the audio stream information that can be played as a response to the [`AudioPlayer.StreamRequested`](#StreamRequested) event.
+Receives the audio stream information that can be played as a response to the [`AudioPlayer.StreamRequested`](#StreamRequested) event message.
 The directive contains the URL for audio streaming as mandatory information so the client can play the audio.

 ### Payload fields
 | Field name | Data type | Description | Included |